 The process by which the CMTNB handles complaints and discipline is established through legislation as set out by the Massage Therapy Act (2013).
 This allows any member of the public the right to have his/her complaint about a Massage Therapist’s conduct, competency or capacity investigated.

-All complaints must be submitted in writing to the CMTNB Registrar at:
+All complaints must be submitted via the following web portal:

-The Complaints Committee will notify the massage therapist in question of the complaint being investigated and give thirty days in which the massage therapist may submit in writing to the Complaints Committee any explanations or representations he/she may wish to make concerning the complaint.
-The Complaints Committee may proceed with the hearing in his/her absence.
+The Registrar will notify the massage therapist in question of the complaint being investigated and give thirty (30) days in which the massage therapist may submit in writing any explanations or representations he/she may wish to make concerning the complaint.

 Both the complainant and the Massage Therapist complained against will receive a written copy of the final decision made.

 If the Board of Directors considers it necessary for the protection of the public during an investigation of a member or pending the conduct and completion of proceedings under the Massage Therapy Act in respect of a member, the Board of Directors may:

 a.
 Direct the Registrar to impose specified terms, limitations and conditions on the massage therapist’s right to practise; or